moksh555/PostingAgent/PROGRESS.md

   `tests/conftest.py` import the workflow without a live Neon instance.
 The corollary: `graph` should not be a module-level Postgres-backed global, ever.
+- **`Field(description=...)` is the schema's last word.** When a prompt and a structured-output schema disagree, the schema wins and the model reads the field descriptions for intent.
+Un-described fields give the model nothing to hold onto, and it will hallucinate schema-shaped garbage (e.g. emitting the schema description as the field value).
+Every field that isn't obvious from its name needs a description.
+- **Mocked-LLM tests cannot catch prompt regressions.** They validate graph topology and node contracts, not model behaviour.
+A real-LLM smoke script (`simulateRun.py`) on every prompt change is cheap insurance for the class of bugs that only appear when the actual model has to make a decision.
+- **Stream with `stream_mode="updates"` + `version="v2"`.**
+  Incremental per-node deltas, not final state.
+Pairs with `chunk["type"] == "updates"` parsing. `.invoke(...)` blocks on the whole run; `stream(...)` lets the service layer log each node as it runs and exit cleanly on the first `interrupt(...)`.
+- **One client-view shape for start and resume.** The frontend should not need to know whether this is the first call or the fifth.
+  `{state, draft, posts}` derived from `graph.get_state(config)` is the same whether the thread just paused for the first time or resumed from `Command(resume=...)`.
+Build it in one helper (`_buildClientView`) and call it from both service methods.